GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

      parameters              ANY DEFINED BY algorithm OPTIONAL  }
 ```

-Thus, we can determine that the algorithm identifier in the public key that we’ve been using is `1.2.840.113549.1.1.1`, which happens to be the well-known object identifier (OID) for RSA.
+Thus, we can determine that the algorithm identifier in the public key that we've been using is `1.2.840.113549.1.1.1`, which happens to be the well-known object identifier (OID) for RSA.

 The next value in our public key is `NULL`, which means that the algorithm requires no parameters.